-8.14 No reopening of discussion
+7.14 No re-opening of discussion

-A member is not to reopen discussion on any Council decision, except to move that the decision be revoked or changed (see Part 16).
+A member is not to re-open discussion on any Council decision, except to move that the decision be revoked or changed (see Part 15).

-8.15 Adverse reflection
+7.15 Adverse reflection

-- (1) A member is not to reflect adversely on a decision of the Council except on a motion that the decision be revoked or changed (see Part 16). - (2) A member is not- - (a) to reflect adversely on the character or actions of another member or officer; or - (b) to impute any motive to a member or officer, unless the meeting resolves, without debate, that the question then before the meeting cannot otherwise be adequately considered.

-- (3) A member is not to use offensive or objectionable expressions in reference to any member, officer or other person. - (4) If a member specifically requests, immediately after their use, that any particular words used by a member be recorded in the minutes- - (a) the presiding member is to cause the words used to be taken down and read to the meeting for verification; and - (b) the Council may, by resolution, decide to record those words in the minutes.
+- (1) A member is not to reflect adversely on a decision of the Council except on a motion that the decision be revoked or changed (see Part 15). - (2) A member is not- - (a) to reflect adversely on the character or actions of another member or officer; or - (b) to impute any motive to a member or officer, - (3) A member is not to use offensive or objectionable expressions in reference to any member, officer or other person. - (4) If a member specifically requests, immediately after their use, that any particular words used by a member be recorded in the minutes- - (a) the presiding member is to cause the words used to be taken down and read to the meeting for verification; and - (b) the Council may, by resolution, decide to record those words in the minutes.

-8.16 Withdrawal of offensive language
+7.16 Withdrawal of offensive language

-- (1) A member who, in the opinion of the presiding member, uses an expression which- - (a) in the absence of a resolution under clause 8.15- - (i) reflects adversely on the character or actions of another member or officer; or - (ii) imputes any motive to a member or officer; or - (b) is offensive or insulting, must, when directed by the presiding member, withdraw the expression and make a satisfactory apology.
+- (1) A member who, in the opinion of the presiding member, uses an expression which- - (a) in the absence of a resolution under clause 7.15- - (i) reflects adversely on the character or actions of another member or officer; or - (ii) imputes any motive to a member or officer; or - (b) is offensive or insulting, must, when directed by the presiding member, withdraw the expression and make a satisfactory apology.